NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Perfect Weaponry.md

 **Prerequisites** Student of Perfection Dedication
 * * *
-You gain the [[Feats/Monastic Weaponry|Monastic Weaponry]] monk class feat.
+You gain the [[Monastic Weaponry|Monastic Weaponry]] monk class feat.
 You can use melee monk weapons with any Student of Perfection feats or Student of Perfection focus spells that normally require unarmed attacks.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*